 Amsterdam is set to celebrate its 750th birthday in 2025.
-For this special occasion, the Amsterdam Economic Board (AEB), which aims to strengthen collaboration between businesses, knowledge institutes and government organisations to improve the Amsterdam Area, has set itself an ambitious goal: extending the average lifespan of the citizens living in the Amsterdam Area by two years.
+For this special occasion, the Amsterdam Economic Board (AEB), which aims to strengthen collaboration between businesses, knowledge institutes and government organisations to improve the Amsterdam Area, has set itself an ambitious goal: to extend the average healthy lifespan of citizens by two years by 2025.
 Big data and AI are set to play a key part in reaching this goal.

 Making people healthy with AI

 Jeroen Maas, challenge lead health for AEB, says that AI will revolutionise healthcare in the coming years.

 “The amount of data, as well as the availability and reliability of data, have greatly improved over the past years”, Maas, who has an extensive background in academia, healthcare and entrepreneurship, explains.
 “You could just see things come together over time, like a wave.
 Businesses were starting to use it for their own practices; there was more funding for research; it all gained traction.”

 Identifying this trend, three years ago the AEB started bringing different parties in government, business and universities.
 The aim was to connect policy making, market knowledge and expertise in both healthcare and AI, and so help speed up the process of creating practical applications using AI within a medical setting.

 “Of course,” Maas says, “medical science has always been active in what you could describe as ‘manual intelligence’, using large data groups to gain insights into a specific study.
 If we combine sources of data and if we can implement machine learning, we’re looking at speeding up medical processes by years.
 That’s a massive benefit.”
 Maas says that the AEB’s work connecting different stakeholders in AI is already resulting in a proliferation of new businesses, work groups and projects in the Amsterdam Area.